ab25cq/clover2/manual/usage-en.md

 ```
 Include in both the circular reference source.
 Compiling either source goes through compilation.

+# Memory management

+About GC, GC of Clover 2 uses both reference count and mark and sweep.
+With various improvements, It is considerably faster than version 5.9.9.
+However, since compaction is not performed, it is necessary for the user to call it yourself.
+It is not necessary for ordinary scripts, but for applications that are always running, such as editors, you have to call Clover.compaction () on the main loop only once in several times.
+If you do not do this, memory consumption will increase steadily.
+Also, when compaction is performed, the address of the object changes, so the address obtained by headOfMememory () becomes invalid.
+Please be aware of that.
+Conversely, if you do not call Clover.compaction, the start address of the object.
+It does not change.

 ----

 [<< Previous Home](Home-en) [>> next main function](feature-en)